North Macedonia national football team: 1998 FIFA World Cup qualification

-Euro 2000 qualifiers
+UEFA Euro 2000 qualification

-Macedonia's journey to qualify for the Euro 2000 tournament in the Netherlands and Belgium saw them grouped with FR Yugoslavia, Republic of Ireland, Croatia, and Malta.
-They once again opened their qualifying campaign with a win after beating Malta 4–0 at home on 6 September 1998.
-Their most notable result in the campaign was a 1–1 draw against Croatia in June 1999, with an equalizer of Gjorgji Hristov 10 minutes before the end of the game.
-They helped Yugoslavia to qualify directly and eliminate Croatia because they drew 1–1 against the Republic of Ireland with a last-minute equalizer of Goran Stavrevski.
+Macedonia's journey to qualify for the UEFA Euro 2000 in the Netherlands and Belgium saw them grouped with FR Yugoslavia, Republic of Ireland, Croatia, and Malta.
+They once again opened their qualifying campaign with a victory after beating Malta 4–0 at home on 6 September 1998.
+Their most notable result in the campaign was a 1–1 draw against Croatia in June 1999, with an equalizer of Georgi Hristov ten minutes before the end of the game.
+They helped Yugoslavia qualify directly and eliminate Croatia because they drew 1–1 against the Republic of Ireland with a last-minute equalizer of Goran Stavrevski.
 However, they failed to qualify again, finishing fourth in the group with eight points.

-2002 World Cup qualifiers
+2002 FIFA World Cup qualification

 Macedonia's 2002 World Cup qualifying campaign saw them grouped with Sweden, Turkey, Slovakia, Moldova, and Azerbaijan.
 They were unsuccessful in their opening match, going down to Slovakia 2–0 in Bratislava on 3 September 2000.
 The Macedonians once again failed to qualify for the 2002 World Cup as they finished fourth in the group with seven points.

-Ups and downs (2001–06)
+Rise and fall (2001–06)

-Euro 2004 qualifiers
+UEFA Euro 2004 qualification

 The Euro 2004 Qualifiers saw Macedonia grouped alongside England, Turkey, Slovakia, and Liechtenstein.

-Macedonia played England in Southampton, England's first home game in Southampton in almost 100 years.
+Macedonia played England in Southampton, England's first home match in Southampton in almost 100 years.
 Macedonia grabbed the lead early in the first half after Artim Šakiri scored directly from a corner kick.
 England soon leveled the game, before Macedonia led again.
 The game eventually ended 2–2.
 Macedonia lost to England 2–1 at home in the return leg, which took place in September 2003.
 Macedonia's only win of the campaign came on 7 June 2003, when they beat Liechtenstein 3–1 at home.